🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph below contrasts the global automobile sales from 2007 to 2008 in different quarters.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The graph shows the percentage of males aged 16-25 in a particular country who prefer watching sports to males who prefer participating in sports.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

-The graph below shows the number of applicants from four different countries in a UK university between 1999 and 2003.
-Summerise the information by selecting and reporting the main features and make comparisons where relevant
+The chart below gives information on agricultural exports from the United States in 2019 and 2020.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 See All